5 Ways To Save Time & Money on Graphics Projects

 • Look at the content in Word before sending it to the designer.
 If the text fills up a space bigger than the graphic is supposed to be, reduce the word count accordingly.

-• Let the designer know if there’s a required font style and size.
+• Let the designer know if there’s a required font and if there are size limits for either the overall graphic or the text.

 • Providing visuals is always helpful.
 Share a similar graphic that reflects the look and feel you’re after.
 Don’t hesitate to draw up a rough sketch to show how you’d like the data organized.
-Examples don’t have to be perfect or exact; visuals provide a good jumping-off point for discussion and ideas.
+Examples don’t have to be perfect or exact; even quick sketches provide a great starting point for discussion and ideas.

 Enjoying our content?